MCP, CLI, and Agent Skills: A Research View on Tool Use for LLM Agents

 - retry only on specific transient failures

-- summarize command output instead of pasting everything
+- summarize command output instead of pasting all of it

 - stop when credentials or permissions are missing

-MCP can expose similar capabilities, but stdio MCP often makes them passive function calls.
-CLI + Skills makes the separation explicit.
+MCP can expose similar capabilities, but stdio MCP tends to flatten them into passive function calls.
+CLI + Skills makes the separation explicit — and the separation is the point.

 Where MCP Still Belongs

-A research-oriented view should avoid replacing one universal answer with another.
+A research view should resist swapping one universal answer for another.

-MCP over HTTP remains a strong candidate when the system needs centralized governance.
-Large organizations often need consistent authentication, authorization, audit logs, usage telemetry, policy enforcement, and shared service ownership.
-Fragmented local CLI tools do not naturally provide those guarantees.
+MCP over HTTP remains a strong candidate wherever the system needs centralized governance.
+Large organizations need consistent authentication, authorization, audit logs, usage telemetry, policy enforcement, and shared service ownership — guarantees that a scatter of local CLI tools does not naturally provide.

 MCP over stdio remains reasonable for small local bridges with narrow tool surfaces.
-If a tool has two or three stable actions, no complex workflow, and no need for shared human execution, the overhead may be acceptable.
+If a tool has two or three stable actions, no real workflow, and no need for shared human execution, the overhead is a fair price.

 The weak default is not MCP itself.
-The weak default is using local MCP as a universal wrapper around every command, service, document source, database helper, browser operation, and internal workflow.
+The weak default is local MCP as a universal wrapper around every command, service, document source, database helper, browser operation, and internal workflow a team can think of.

 Design Principles for Agent Tool Interfaces

 Minimize always-loaded context.
 Put only indexes, names, and trigger descriptions into the base context.
-Load full procedures and reference material only when needed.
+Load full procedures and reference material when they are needed, not before.

 Separate execution from instruction.
 Execution surfaces should be deterministic, scriptable, and inspectable.
-Procedural guidance should live in Skills, docs, policies, or task-specific prompts.
+Procedural guidance belongs in Skills, docs, policies, or task-specific prompts.

 Preserve human debuggability.
-If an agent ran a command, a human should be able to rerun it, inspect output, and understand why it was selected.
+If an agent ran a command, a human should be able to rerun it, inspect the output, and understand why it was chosen.

 Treat tool retrieval as a first-class problem.
-Large tool corpora require retrieval, routing, ranking, or scoping before tool selection.
-Dumping every possible tool into the model context is a brittle baseline.
+Large tool corpora need retrieval, routing, ranking, or scoping before selection ever happens.
+Dumping every possible tool into the model context is a brittle baseline, not a design.

 Conclusion

-The debate around MCP, CLI, and Agent Skills is really a debate about context management.
+Strip away the partisanship, and the debate around MCP, CLI, and Agent Skills is a context-management debate wearing a standards-war costume.

-LLM agents do not become reliable just because they can call more tools.
-They become reliable when the tool space is scoped, relevant information is loaded at the right time, workflow knowledge is explicit, and execution can be inspected.
+LLM agents do not become reliable because they can call more tools.
+They become reliable when the tool space is scoped, the relevant information arrives at the right time, the workflow knowledge is explicit, and the execution can be inspected after the fact.

-For local developer agents, CLI + Skills often gives the better decomposition: the CLI does the work, the Skill teaches the workflow, and the agent keeps most irrelevant detail out of context until it is needed.
-For enterprise platforms, MCP over HTTP still has a strong role because governance is itself part of the system.
+For local developer agents, CLI + Skills usually gives the better decomposition: the CLI does the work, the Skill teaches the craft, and everything irrelevant stays out of context until the moment it earns its place.
+For enterprise platforms, MCP over HTTP keeps a strong role, because governance is itself part of the system.

 Sources: MCP transport and authorization specifications; Anthropic's MCP donation announcement and Agent Skills engineering note; Microsoft Research on tool-space interference; Liu et al. on lost-in-the-middle long-context behavior; Shi et al. on irrelevant-context distraction; Amazon Science/arXiv work on context length and performance; MetaTool, WTU-EVAL, ToolRet, ToolLLM, MCP-Atlas, and survey literature on LLM tool learning.